sam-houskeeper/sam-houskeeper.github.io/_pages/about.md

 Welcome to my personal academic website!

 I am a postdoctoral fellow at Princeton University's Niehaus Center for Globalization and Governance.
 My field of research is international political economy, particularly international environmental politics.
 I completed my Ph.D. in political science at Columbia University, where my dissertation focused on climate change as an international cooperation and bargaining problem.
+My work is theory driven, and climate change relates to foundational debates on the prospects for cooperation, commitment, and stability in international politics.
 I am a methodological pluralist, but I specialize in quantitative empirics.

 You can contact me at: sh1936@princeton.edu